ucc23/updt_UCC/README.md

 Run the `add_new_DB.py` script **making sure** to first edit it with the proper ID of the new DB and the date of the latest UCC catalogue file

-This script will combine the old `UCC_cat_XXXYYZZ.csv` catalogue with the new database and generate a new `UCC_cat_XXXYYZZ.csv` catalogue with the current date.
+This script will combine the old `UCC_cat_XYYZZ.csv` catalogue with the new database and generate a new `UCC_cat_XYYZZ.csv` catalogue with the current date.
 It will also run the `fastMP` code for those clusters in the new DB that ??????.

 The clusters' datafiles are stored in the  `QXY` repositories in the `datafiles/` subfolders.

-The script will also update the `../ucc/_clusters/clusters.json` file used by the `ucc.ar` site for searching.

 Summary:
 1. Updates the `UCC_cat_XXXYYZZ.csv` file with data from the new DB
-2. Updates the `../ucc/_clusters/clusters.json` file with data from the new DB
-3. Generates the new clusters' datafiles and stores them in the `QXY` repos
+2. Generates the new clusters' datafiles and stores them in the `QXY` repos

+Finally, run the script `updt_clusters_JSON.py` to update the `../ucc/_clusters/clusters.json` file used by the `ucc.ar` site for searching.

 ## Generate new cluster entries